aidanbean/sc2-ai/guide_to_pysc2.md

 - To execute a action, you must call `actions.FunctionCall("function", "arguments for this function")` in `def step()`

+- variables store in agent class with be saved to the next eposide.

 ## Python:
 `__future__`: avoid confusion on different import tools, avoid incompatiablility in different version of python